Fifi Box: Radio

+Television

 Box is known on television for her "standout" performance on Dancing with the Stars on the Seven Network in 2007 and guest appearances on Sunrise, The Project, Thank God You're Here and Have You Been Paying Attention?

-In January 2009, Box joined Sunrise as weather presenter where she replaced David Brown and stayed in this position until December 2009.
+In January 2009, Box joined Sunrise as weather presenter, where she replaced David Brown and stayed in this position until December 2009.
+In January 2010, she was appointed entertainment editor, where she conducted celebrity interviews and presented entertainment-related segments.